tstuefe/JEP387/jep.md

 Where today metaspace is committed using a simple high-watermark technique - and never really uncommitted - we would switch this to a scheme where metaspace is segmented into homogeneously sized regions which could be committed and uncommitted independently of each other ("_commit granules_").
 The metaspace allocator would keep track of the commit state of each granule.
 The size of these granules can be modified at VM start via a VM flag, which will be a simple way to tweak the trade off between commit granularity (and hence, memory savings by uncommit) and virtual memory fragmentation.

+### Further information

+More detailed descriptions of the proposal can be found at [6].
+A working prototype exists as a branch in the jdk-sandbox repository [7].

 Alternatives
 ------------